afauble/chessapp-backend/README.md

 # chessapp-backend
-(in-progress) The backend server for a multiplayer chess website.
+The backend server for a multiplayer chess website.
 The frontend to this project is called 'chessboard-vue'

 # Start App
 Start the http server using the command